 If you may have read some of Hewitt’s blogs, you would probably already know what to expect from his book.
 Wonderfully inspiring and excellently written, the book will surely surpass your expectations.

-The boys challenged themselves, failed and recovered.
+The boys challenged themselves, failed, and recovered.
 And guess what?
-These opportunities allowed their natural inborn personalities flourish and look for further exploration.
+These opportunities allowed their natural inborn personalities to flourish and look for further exploration.

 We want to highlight the final essay in which the author had pondered about his family’s future along with some gentle suggestions on how to embrace life.
 Obviously, you have your own story, and the author also makes it clear that his family’s choices are not applicable to everyone.